Covariant operator formalism for higher derivative systems: Vector spin-$0$ dual model as a prelude to generalized QED$_4$: On the commutator structure

 Then, owing to Lorentz covariance, we establish the most general commutator in the kernel of the above equation \bea \Big[A_\mu(x),B(y)\Big]=a\p_\mu \Delta(x-y;0)+b\p_\mu \Delta(x-y;m^2)\eea in which $a$ and $b$ are undetermined constants.
 In this manner, considering the initial condition $\Big[A_0(x),\ddot B(y)\Big]_0=im^2\delta^3(\vec x-\vec y)$ one concludes that $a=-b$ and $a=i$, leading to \bea \Big[A_\mu(x),B(y)\Big]=i\big(\p_\mu \Delta(x-y;0)-\p_\mu \Delta(x-y;m^2)\big) \eea

-The commutator structure above allows us to conclude that the auxiliary field does not commute with the spurious longitudinal projections of the gauge field. \\ Considering a similar approach, one can also derive \bea \Big[B(x),B(y)\Big]=0\eea expressing the zero-norm character of the auxiliary field.\\ Taking into account the equation for the vector field, $ \Box^2\big(\Box+m^2\big)A_\mu(x)=0$, it is possible to infer the most general commutator for the vector field
+The commutator structure above allows us to conclude that the auxiliary field does not commute with the spurious longitudinal projections of the gauge field. \\ Considering a similar approach, one can also derive \bea \Big[B(x),B(y)\Big]=0\eea expressing the zero-norm character of the auxiliary field.\\ Taking into account the equations of motion for the vector field, and the initial conditions, an analogous procedure lead to the full commutator for the vector field